calugj/platoon-cps/src/report/platoon.typ

 )<fig:basic_simulation>

 From the plot in @fig:basic_simulation, we can see that the vehicles behave as expected, keeping the desired headway in all phases of the simulation.
-The distance in meters between the vehicles depends on the speed, and is well uniformed accross all of them.
+The distance in meters between the vehicles depends on the speed, and is well uniformed across all of them.
 At the end of the simulation, we can see that the leader stops and all other vehicles follow.
 This offers the baseline to perform all the future experiments.